Select Department

 If you can get your audio source from a CD or download the phase inversion trick, the process will be a lot easier.
 And if you can find the instrument or acapella elsewhere you’ll save yourself many hours of work.

-The acapellas4u website is one of the acapella and instrumental track resources we have found.
-Plus, the Discogs marketplace is also full of gold.
+The acapellas4u website is one of the better acapella and instrumental track resources we have managed to find.
+The Discogs Marketplace is also full of gold and might have the track you are after.

-Whether you need more assistance with choosing the right vocal remover method, troubleshooting how to separate vocals, or you have comments and suggestions we can add to this guide, please let us know.
+Whether you need more assistance with choosing the right vocal remover method for your favourite songs, troubleshooting how to separate vocals, need to find the right acapella extractor or you have comments and suggestions we can add to this guide, please let us know.
+Between the improvements in technology and the progression of AI algorithm capabilities, the future is exciting!

 The team here at DJ City are passionate about more than just matching DJs and music producers with the very best audio gear on the market but with helping to create the very best music as well!